T-square dependence of the electronic thermal resistivity in metallic strontium titanate

 Here, we present a study of electric and thermal conductivity in SrTi$_{1-x}$Nb$_x$O$_3$ at two different carrier concentrations ($n=3.1\times10^{20} cm^{-3}$ and $n=1.8\times10^{20} cm^{-3}$).
 Despite the dominance of the lattice contribution to the heat transport in strontium titanate \cite{Lin2014b,martelli2018,Jiang2022}, we succeeded in extracting the electronic contribution to heat transport by exploiting the differentiating effect of the magnetic field on phonons and electrons.
 Such a method was employed previously in the case of bismuth and antimony \cite{white1958,Uher1974,Jaoui2021,jaoui2022}.
 We found that $WT$ follows Eq. \ref{T-square2} and $L_0B > A$.
 Thus T-square resistivity in SrTi$_{1-x}$Nb$_x$O$_3$ cannot be distinguished from other metals in which the e-e origin of the T-square resistivity is uncontested.
 This leads us to conclude that T-square (electric and thermal) resistivity can be caused without Umklapp as a consequence of the T-square decrease in the amplitude of the (momentum and energy) diffusivity in a Fermi liquid caused by fermion-fermion scattering.
 A comprehensive theory of this phenomenon is yet to be elaborated.

 Fig \ref{fig1} shows the temperature dependence of the total thermal conductivity in two samples of SrTi$_{1-x}$Nb$_x$O$_3$.
 As discussed in the supplementary material \cite{SM}, the temperature dependence of electrical resistivity in our samples is comparable to what has been reported previously for this doping level and their residual resitivity is close to the lower end of the spectrum.
 In order to see the relative share of the electronic and the phononic contributions to the total heat transport, $\kappa_{xx}/T$ is compared with $L_0\sigma_{xx}$, which represents the upper boundary of electronic thermal conductivity according to the WF law.
 With decreasing temperature, $\kappa_{xx}/T$ approaches $L_0\sigma_{xx}$.
-As shown in the inset, as the temperature tends to zero, they tend to join each other.
-The right panels show that $\kappa_{xx}/T$ and $L_0\sigma_{xx}$ are modified by the presence of a magnetic field of 12 T applied perpendicular to the orientation of current.
-Both conductivities decrease compared to their zero-field value.
+As the temperature tends to zero (see inset), they tend to join each other. $\kappa_{xx}/T$ and $L_0\sigma_{xx}$ are both modified by the presence of a perpendicular 12 T magnetic field .
 To quantify longitudinal conductivity in presence of magnetic field, we measured both the electrical and the thermal Hall resistivities and inverted the resistivity tensor.

 The field-induced decrease in electrical conductivity $\sigma_{xx}$ (i.e. the magnetoresistance) was the subject matter of a previous study \cite{Collignon2021}, which found that both longitudinal and transverse conductivity follow the behavior expected in the semi-classical picture: